 Google knows about every person living on this planet.

-Thanks to android smartphones, every person has to login to his or her Gmail id to even start using that smartphone for the very first time and sync it.
+Thanks to android smartphones, every person has to log in to their Gmail id even to start using that smartphone for the first time and sync it.

 Whether Google accepts this on records or not, we are dead sure that Google must be aware of the financial status of every person, as they have all data available with them.

-Therefore, it is very much to calculate the revenue of the ads clicks based on the financial status of the person clicking the ads.
+Therefore, it is very much to calculate the revenue of the ads clicks based on the person’s financial status clicking the ads.

-So, instead of restricting the CPC of AdSense to the location, they should link it to the financial condition of the person, visiting any website and clicking on the ads banners.
+So, instead of restricting the CPC of AdSense to the location, they should link it to the person’s financial condition, visiting any website and clicking on the ads banners.

 How will it help Google AdSense?

-Although the USA is the richest country in the world, most people are immigrants from India, Pakistan, Sri Lanka, and other developing countries, due to high education and technical skills.
+Although the USA is the wealthiest country globally, most people are immigrants from India, Pakistan, Sri Lanka, and other developing countries due to high education and technical skills.

-These migrants are working in the USA, to earn in dollars, which they end up saving, to live a lavish life back in their country.
+These migrants work in the USA to earn in dollars, which they end up saving, to live a lavish life back in their country.

-So, if AdSense feels that a jobless man in the USA will give better ad revenue to advertisers than a Billionaire in a developing country, then it’s a major misconception.
+So, if AdSense feels that a jobless man in the USA will give better ad revenue to advertisers than a Billionaire in a developing country, it’s a significant misconception.